BillDietrich/linkcheckerhtml/README.md

 * Copied from "Microsoft / linkcheckermd" and then greatly modified.
 * Extension works, but probably has memory leaks, not much testing.

+### 0.3.0
+* Changed to use node-fetch module (https://github.com/bitinn/node-fetch) instead of broken-link.
+But has bad hangs.

 ## Development

 ### To-Do list
 * Test on many real web pages.
-* Report more info from broken-link, such as HTTP return code.
-CAN'T BE DONE !!!
-* Change to use node-fetch module (https://github.com/bitinn/node-fetch) instead of broken-link ?
 * Change to use uri-js module to parse URIs ?
-* Try uninstalling pinkie-promise, see what happens.
 * Find URL-click extension that makes human-checking easy.
 * Get rid of: "href" or "src" has to be first attribute in the tag.
 * Multi-line tag silently ignored.